Title IX Considerations for ParentsCONTACT US NOW FOR A CONSULTATION

 Contact Our Experienced Title IX Attorneys for More Information About How We Can Assist You

 At Duffy Law, we know it can be extremely difficult for parents to learn that their child is involved in a Title IX investigation at his or her college or university.
 While Title IX protections have been in effect since 1972, schools did not have the same robust Title IX policies then that they do now.
 As such, many parents have questions and concerns about the Title IX process more generally, and they want information about how they can be involved in their child’s case.
-Our experienced Title IX lawyers can discuss options that may be available to you as a parent, and we can help you to understand the role you can play in your child’s case as federal and state law, as well as university policy, permit.
+Our highly experienced Title IX and Conduct Code lawyers can discuss options that may be available to you as a parent, and we can help you to understand the role you can play in your child’s case as federal and state law, as well as university policy, permit.
 Contact Duffy Law today to learn more about the Title IX services we provide to university students and staff in Connecticut and throughout the country.